farshadth/telegram-bot/README.md

 # Start Conversation With User

-The state of user will be saved in database.
+The state of the user will be saved in the database.

-To save state of user, you need to create "states" table
+To save the state of the user, you need to create a "states" table

 * Table Name: states